CRESCENT Topical Workshop

 U District Light Rail station is 0.6 miles north of the HUB, 0.3 miles from the host hotels, and is served by regular 1LINE trains from SeaTac airport.

-The following bus lines have routes that pass near the HUB and the host hotels: 67 and 45
+Bus lines 67 and 45 have routes that pass near the HUB and the host hotels.

-For maps, directions, parking and other ground transportation information, see here.
+For maps, directions, parking and other ground transportation information, go here.

 Lodging